File Formats

 To write a model using SuperFormat, one must implement the

-QUBOTools.write_model(io::IO, ::QUBOTools.AbstractModel{V,T,U}, ::SuperFormat) where {V,T,U}method for the custom format.
+QUBOTools.write_model(io::IO, ::QUBOTools.AbstractModel{V,T,U}, ::QUBOTools.Format{:super}) where {V,T,U}method for the custom format.

-QUBOTools.write_model(filepath::AbstractString, ::QUBOTools.AbstractModel{V,T,U}, ::SuperFormat) where {V,T,U}function QUBOTools.write_model(io::IO, model::QUBOTools.AbstractModel, fmt::SuperFormat)
+QUBOTools.write_model(filepath::AbstractString, ::QUBOTools.AbstractModel{V,T,U}, ::QUBOTools.Format{:super}) where {V,T,U}function QUBOTools.write_model(io::IO, model::QUBOTools.AbstractModel, fmt::QUBOTools.Format{:super})

-if fmt.super
+if fmt[:super]

 println(io, "Format Type: SUPER")